multimediaeval/multimediaeval.github.io/_editions/2022/tasks/disastermm.md

 #### Evaluation methodology
 In RCTP, the evaluation metric for the binary classification of tweets as relevant (1) or not relevant (0) will be F1-score.

 In LETT, F1-score will be used too, not in sentence level, but in word level.
-To further explain, if a given label for a word matches the label of the annotator for this particular word, then it is considered as true (true positive if “B-LOC” or “I-LOC”, true negative if “O”).
+To further explain, if a given label for a word matches the label of the annotator for this particular word, then it is considered as true (true positive if “B-LOC”/“I-LOC”, true negative if “O”).
+Two scores will be measured per each run: the exact F1-score, where labels have to fully match, and the partial F1-score, where either “B-LOC” or “I-LOC” can be considered as true as long as the annotator’s label concerns location.

 #### Quest for insight
 * Does the involvement of visual features improve or deteriorate the classification prediction?